SyedAsadAbrar/revision-notes/javascript/async-javascript/promise.md

 // Promisifying setTimeout
 const wait = function (seconds) {
   return new Promise(function (resolve) {
+    // setTimeout expects a callback, in this case
+    // which would be the `resolve` function.
-    setTimeout(resolve, seconds * 1000);
+    // There is no need to reject in this scenario setTimeout(resolve, seconds * 1000);
   });
 };